 What Is A Court Docket in Divorce & Family Law Cases?

-In general, a docket is where there are multiple cases set at the exact same time, and the cases could involve a wide range of issues.
-Cases could be on a docket in order to obtain a simple status update, set for pre-trial or settlement conference, trial or anywhere in between.
+In general, a docket is where there are multiple cases set at the same time, and the cases could involve a wide range of issues.
+Cases could be on a docket to obtain a simple status update, set for pre-trial or settlement conference, trial, or anywhere in between.

 For people faced with family law matters, the primary concern is determining where your case is on the docket.
 Are you 1st or 50th?
 The answer can go a long way toward determining how long you are waiting for the next step or the resolution of your case.
 In some situations, the docket could be comprised of hundreds of cases.

 This can be a rude awakening for many parties going through a divorce or family law matter.
 They often envision being the only case on the judge’s docket.
-The often think that they judge has always carefully reviewed their file and is keenly aware of all the issues in their case.
+They often think that the judge has always carefully reviewed their file and is keenly aware of all the issues in their case.

 In many courts, the court’s docket is posted online.
-Many parties can check in advance where there case is at on the docket.
+Many parties can check in advance where their case is at on the docket.
 In many courtrooms, the docket is printed and posted somewhere inside or outside the courtroom.
-Parties can often check it to see where there case is on the docket.
+Parties can often check it to see where their case is on the docket.

 If you are going through a divorce or family law matter, Stange Law Firm, PC can help.
 You can contact us online or at 855-805-0595.